jeremy43/special-goggles/README.md

 **Flow-Guided Feature Aggregation** is initially described in a [ICCV 2017 paper](https://arxiv.org/abs/1703.10025).
 It provides an accurate and end-to-end learning framework for video object detection.
 It is worth noting that:

-* Flow-Guided Feature Aggregation improves the per-frame features by aggregation of nearby features along the motion paths, thus significantly improves the video object detection accuracy.
+* Flow-Guided Feature Aggregation improves the per-frame features by aggregation of nearby features along the motion paths, thus significantly improves the video object detection accuracy, especially for more challenging fast moving objects.
-* Flow-Guided Feature Aggregation considers temporal information at the feature level instead of the ﬁnal box level.
-The entire system is end-to-end trained for the task of video recognition, which is vital for improving the recognition accuracy.
+* The entire system is end-to-end trained for the task of video recognition, which is vital for improving the recognition accuracy.
-* Flow-Guided Feature Aggregation signiﬁcantly improves upon strong single-frame baselines in ImageNet VID, especially for more challenging fast moving objects

 ***Click image to watch our demo video***